 Herakles saw the attack from the shorelines and shot a poisoned arrow at the centaur, and as Nessus was dying, he told Deianira to take some blood from his tail to ensure her husband would remain faithful to her.

 The largest isle, Manolia, is the only island that was home to residents in the past and has a stunning beach that tourists flock to each summer.
-The island has abandoned homes scattered about, creating an eerie feel as you explore the terrain; however, the island is very amenable for tourists.
+The island has abandoned homes scattered about, creating an eerie feeling as you explore the terrain; however, the island attracts many tourists.